 - Clapham: just a short five-minute drive away is another beautiful village called Clapham.
 From Clapham, there are many natural attractions to explore.
 These include Ingleborough Cave and Gaping Gill.

-- Ingleton (guide coming soon): northwest of both Clapham and Austwick, you’ll find a larger and more well-known village called Ingleton.
+- Ingleton: northwest of both Clapham and Austwick, you’ll find a larger and more well-known village called Ingleton.
 Other than exploring the lovely village, you should explore Ingleton Falls, White Scar Caves and Yordas Cave.

 - Ribblehead: in the tiny village and moorland area of Ribblehead, near Ingleton, you’ll want to check out the famous Ribblehead Viaduct.